Sheikh Lotfollah Mosque: Entrance iwan

+Size and area

+In contrast to the grand size of the maydan's space, the Sheikh Lotfollah Mosque is very small and consists of a single domed chamber (19 m on a side), surrounded by rooms – that possibly functioned as service areas – on its sides, and preceded by a portal iwan overlooking the maydan.
+The two rooms accessed from the corridor which envelopes the sanctuary dome measure 6 by 9 m; one is found on the western side of the corridor, and the other along the far end of the eastern wall.
+A third room – 8 by 16 m – is located on the exterior of the southern wall of the sanctuary, and is accessed via the corridor running along the maydan wall and then turning right after the vestibule area.
+Although the Sheikh Lotfollah is not a rectangular structure, its masses can be measured as one rectangular area of 44 by 30 m and an additional rectangular service area comprising approximately 152 m2.

-Compared with the Shah Mosque, the design of the Sheikh Lotf Allah Mosque is quite simple: there is no courtyard, and there are no interior iwans.
+Compared with the Shah Mosque, the design of the Sheikh Lotf Allah Mosque is quite simple: there is no sahn, and there are no interior iwans.
 The building itself consists of a flattened dome resting on a square dome chamber.
-However, in contrast to the simple structure of this mosque, the decoration of both interior and exterior is exceedingly complex, and in its construction the finest materials were used and the most talented craftsmen employed.
-Robert Byron wrote about this sight: I know of no finer example of the Persian Islamic genius than the interior of the dome:
+However, in contrast to the simple structure of the mosque, the decoration of both interior and exterior is exceedingly complex, and in its construction the finest materials were used and the most talented craftsmen employed.

-The dome is inset with a network of lemon-shaped compartments, which decrease in size as they ascend towards the formalised peacock at the apex...
-The mihrāb in the west wall is enamelled with tiny flowers on a deep blue meadow.
-Each part of the design, each plane, each repetition, each separate branch or blossom has its own sombre beauty.
-But the beauty of the whole comes as you move.
-Again, the highlights are broken by the play of glazed and unglazed surfaces; so that with every step they rearrange themselves in countless shining patterns...
-I have never encountered splendour of this kind before.